Kkarich1/Data-606/Data/README.md

 # This is just the Sample Data

-# I will add the zip fiile in a few days
+# I will add the zip file in a few days